 Daniel Goleman wrote a book in which he further explains this concept and its connection to the development of Emotional Intelligence.
 Studies like the one carried by Alexander Penney from the university of Lakhead in Canada, point out that very intelligent people are characterized by having a “ruminant” mind.
 This means people with very high intelligence have a predisposition and are at risk of constantly being on the alert.
 They are prompt to excessive concern and self criticism; perceiving reality in a much different way than the average person.

 These people exhibit an idealistic personality; a world which functions in a way that is healthy and productive for all.
-When confronted by the reality of a world which can be chaotic, and/or are exposed to trauma, their minds tends to focus on the deficiencies within their lives and the world as whole.
-They can go from experiencing moments of “genius”; in which they exhibit no sign of turmoil; to moments of severe depression where their minds can not find a way to integrate the solutions conceived within the brain, to a world which they feel is focused on destroying itself and them with it.
+When confronted by the reality of a world which can be chaotic and/or are exposed to trauma, their minds tends to focus on the deficiencies within their lives and the world as whole.
+They can go from experiencing moments of “genius”; in which they exhibit no sign of turmoil; to moments of severe depression where their minds cannot find a way to integrate the solutions conceived within the brain.
+They tend to feel as if the world to a world is focused on destroying itself and them with it.
 Because they are often misunderstood as children, they are prompt to being victims of abuse, which naturally distorts the way they see life.
-They find their surroundings untrustworthy, as well as finding most people with a selfish, “dog eat dog” attitude and out of tune with their humanity.
-Most of the time they would like nothing more than to “fix” the world, and to help people “live” instead of “living competitively”; yet because they can’t integrate their thoughts in a way that would permit the average person to understand them, they tend to shy away.
+They find their surroundings untrustworthy, as well as finding most people use to living with a “dog eat dog” attitude and out of tune with their humanity.
+Most of the time they would like nothing more than to “fix” the world and to help people “live” instead of “living competitively”, yet because they can’t integrate their thoughts in a way that would permit the average person to understand them, they tend to shy away.

-While in their moments of “genius” they are capable of becoming very productive; such moments however can be followed by moments of severe dissociation from reality, allowing the mind to “ruminate” on the painful experience of feeling misunderstood, or having to once more face traumatic memories, which can replay themselves like a broken record.
-As intelligent as they are; without the proper guidance and tools; they lack the adequate emotional skills necessary to revitalize themselves; to find a calm place in their mind amidst the outer jungle and its disparity, which confuses them so much, and which can often leave them drained.
+While in their moments of “genius” they are capable of becoming very productive; such moments however can be followed by moments of severe dissociation from reality, allowing the mind to “ruminate” on painful experiences, which can replay themselves like a broken record.
+As intelligent as they are; without the proper guidance and tools, they lack the adequate emotional skills necessary to revitalize themselves; to find a calm place in their mind amidst the outer jungle and its disparity, which confuses them so much and which can often leave them drained.

-There is a popular tendency to see all these geniuses of art, mathematics, science, philosophy and others, as taciturn creatures, as peculiar people and very attached to their oddities.
+There is a popular tendency to see all these geniuses of art, mathematics, science, philosophy and others, as taciturn creatures, as peculiar people who are very attached to their oddities.
 Often perceived as misfits or freaks, they are erroneously equated with people whose personality is more destructive rather than constructive.